rackerlabs/support-how-to/content/rackspace-cdn/create-a-rackspace-cdn-service.md

 **Shared SAN Certificate** enables you to use your own domain name with Rackspace CDN and serve traffic securely.
-(Note that pricing information displays below under the type of certficate chosen.)
+(Note that pricing information displays below under the type of certificate chosen.)
 When you create a service using a shared SAN certificate, when you click **Create Service**, you are also creating your SAN certificate.
 The following steps are involved when you create a service using a shared SAN